Memberships

 • Plan Duration Settings

-• Duration in days - Set the length of time in days the membership plan is associated with user accounts.
+• Duration in days – Set the number of days the membership plan will be associated with user accounts.
 If you wish to use the prorated discount feature, you should define a limited duration.

 • Field Settings